salbalkus/CausalTables.jl/docs/src/index.md

 To set up a statistical simulation using CausalTables.jl, we first define a `StructuralCausalModel` (SCM).
 This consists of two parts: a `DataGeneratingProcess` (DGP) that controls how the data is generated, and a list of variables to define the basic structure of the underlying causal diagram.

 A DataGeneratingProcess can be constructed using the `@dgp` macro, which takes a sequence of conditional distributions of the form `[variable name] ~ Distribution(args...)` and returns a `DataGeneratingProcess` object.
 Then, one can construct an StructuralCausalModel by passing the DGP to its construct, along with labels of the treatment and response variables.
+Note that `using Distributions` is almost always required before defining a DGP, since the package [Distributions.jl](https://juliastats.org/Distributions.jl/stable/) is used to define the conditional distribution of random components at each step.

 ```jldoctest quicktest; output = false, filter = r"(?<=.{21}).*"s
 using CausalTables